Galactic seismology: joint evolution of impact-triggered stellar and gaseous disc corrugations: Results

 In order to test whether this simple model can explain the difference, we see between the damping of the stellar disc in the N-body simulation and the hybrid simulation (cf. Figs.~\ref{f:gas_star_amplitude} and ~\ref{f:ener_evol}, top panel, and Tab.~\ref{t:tau}), we proceed as follows.
 Our hypothesis is that the additional potential contributed by the gaseous disc is the reason for the stronger damping in the stellar disc (hybrid simulation).
 Thus we simulate the evolution of the stars using our toy model, but now increase the strength of the potential $\Psi$.
-To enhance the effect, we increase its amplitude by 50 percent relative to the reference potential, i.e. now we adopt $M = 1.5 \times 10^{11}$ \Msun.
-The evolution of $| \langle z \rangle |$ and $| \langle V_z \rangle |$ in this stronger potential is shown in Fig.~\ref{f:phase_mixing} by the red and magenta lines, respectively.
-Clearly, the damping in either case is stronger compared to the weaker potential (gray, black).
-Again, this is similar to what we observe in our simulations.
-Physically, a potential which is deeper close to the midplane leads to a stronger damping as a consequence of the resulting, higher vertical frequency.
+To enhance the effect, we increase the potential depth by 50 percent relative to its initial value, i.e. now we adopt $M = 1.5 \times 10^{11}$ \Msun.
+The evolution of $| \overline{z} |$, $| \overline{V}_z |$, and $\overline{\epsilon}_z$ in this stronger potential is shown in Fig.~\ref{f:phase_mixing} by the red (left panel), magenta (central panel), and orange (right panel) lines, respectively.
+Clearly, the damping in each case is stronger compared to the weaker potential (grey, black, blue).
+Again, this is similar to what we observe in our simulations (cf. Figs.~\ref{f:gas_star_amplitude} and \ref{f:ener_evol}).
+Physically, a potential which is deeper at the midplane leads to a stronger (faster) damping as a consequence of a higher vertical frequency.
 Indeed, if the potential scales with $\Psi_0$ and everything else being equal, then $\Omega_z \propto \sqrt{\Psi_0}$.

 Our toy model is rudimentary for several reasons.
 First, the adopted potential $\Psi$ does not reflect the true potential $\Phi$ in our simulations.
-In particular, the `stellar+disc' potential is several times stronger\footnote{ The mass ratio of the gas disc to stellar disc in our simulation is modest, roughly 1:10. } than the actual stellar disc + gas disc potential in our simulation.
-More importantly, a simple 1D model \citep[e.g.][]{ben21f} neglects many important aspects of a full 3D simulation, notably the self-gravity of the disc.
+In particular, the `stellar+disc' potential is several times stronger\footnote{ The mass ratio of the gas disc to stellar disc in our simulation is modest, roughly 1:10. } than the actual stellar disc+gas disc potential in our simulation.
+More importantly, a simple 1D model neglects many important aspects of a full 3D simulation, notably the self-gravity of the disc.
 Yet, we believe that the model captures the most basic behaviour of an ensemble of stars in a small volume in our simulation.

 Thus, while recognising that a more rigorous treatment is needed, for the time being we conclude that the damping of the stellar corrugations, as well as the result that the damping is stronger in the presence of a gas disc, {\em can be explained in terms of the stars undergoing phase mixing}.
 The damping of the gas corrugations, on the other hand, is likely a result of the dissipative nature of the gas, as well as of the absence of a continuous driving force (perturbation).